Talk automatically creates a ticket in Zendesk Support for most calls. Use this article to understand how Talk calls become tickets.

 - If the number has not yet been added to a profile, a new profile is created using the calling number as the user name.

-- If the call comes from an unknown caller (for example, a Skype call or a call from someone who has blocked their number), Talk will create a unique ID for each call and associate it with the ticket.
+- If the call comes from an unknown caller (for example, a call from a digital line or a call from someone who has blocked their number), Talk will create a unique ID for each call and associate it with the ticket.
 You can then use the information from the ticket and call recording to match the ticket to an existing user, or create a new user.
 For details, see Understanding how Talk handles unknown callers.

 - Direct lines are used to identify a user.
 When you add a unique number to a user's profile, it's automatically set as a direct line.
 If the caller is an existing end-user calling from their direct line, the user's existing profile is set as the ticket requester.
 Users can have more than one direct line.

 - Shared numbers are linked to multiple user profiles.
 If a number that is already being used as a direct line number is added for another user, it becomes a shared number in that user's profile.
 When you make a call from the shared number, the call will be associated with the original caller who owns the direct line.